kubernetes/community/contributors/design-proposals/bootstrap-discovery.md

     * If the `signing` usage is specified, the token will be used (by the BootstrapSigner controller in the KCM) to JWS-sign the ConfigMap and can then be used for discovery.
     * If the `authentication` usage is specified, the token can be used to authenticate for TLS bootstrap.
   * `--ttl` The TTL for this token.
 This sets the expiration of the token as a duration from the current time.
 This is converted into an absolute UTC time as it is written into the token secret.
+  * `--description` Sets the free form description field for the token.
 * `kubeadm token delete <token-id>|<token-id>.<token-secret>`
   * Users can either just specify the id or the full token.
 This will delete the token if it exists.
 * `kubeadm token list`
-  * List tokens in a table form listing out the `token-id.token-secret`, the TTL, the absolute expiration time and the usages.
+  * List tokens in a table form listing out the `token-id.token-secret`, the TTL, the absolute expiration time, the usages, and the description.
   * **Question** Support a `--json` or `-o json` way to make this info programmatic?
 We don't want to recreate `kubectl` here and these aren't plain API objects so we can't reuse that plumbing easily.
 * `kubeadm token generate` This currently exists but is documented here for completeness.
 This pure client side method just generated a random token in the correct form.